willvivi/fuel/Readme.md

 - Run `docker-compose up` from the root of the repository

+### Testing the project

+- Run `docker exec -it fuel_server_1 "bash"` in a new terminal (make sure the project is up before running this)
+- Once logged onto the container, run `jest --watchAll`.
+The tests will run when the watcher detects file changes (TDD).
+To run the tests once, simply run `jest`.

 ### Updating dependencies

 - Install your new dependency running `npm install` as usual, then run `docker-compose build` from the root of the repository